fuzziqersoftware/newserv/README.md

 The drop mode can be changed at any time during a game with the `$dropmode` chat command.
 If the mode is changed after some items have already been dropped, the existing items retain their visibility (that is, items dropped in private mode still can't be picked up by other players since they were dropped before the mode was changed).
 You can configure which drop modes are used by default, and which modes players are allowed to choose, in config.json.
 See the comments above the AllowedDropModes and DefaultDropMode keys.

-In the server drop modes, the item tables used to generate common items are in the `system/item-tables/ItemPT-*` files.
-(The V2 files are used for V1 as well.)
+In the server drop modes, the item tables used to generate common items are in the `system/tables/common-table-*` files.
 The rare item tables are in the `rare-table-*.json` files.
 Unlike the original formats, it's possible to make each enemy drop multiple different rare items at different rates, though the default tables never do this.

 ## Cross-version play